sabinevidal/Text-Tutor/README.md

 ### Getting Started
 #### !!TODO!!
 Base URL: Currently this application is only hosted locally.
-The backend is hosted at http://127.0.0.1:5000/
+The backend is hosted at http://text-tutor-2020.herokuapp.com/
-Authentication: This version does not require authentication or API keys.
+Authentication:
+In order to use the API users need to be authenticated.
+Users can either have a student, tutor or a admin role.
+An overview of the API can be found below as well.
+There's also a [Postman Collection](https://github.com/sabinevidal/text-tutor/text-tutor.postman_collection.json) provided.

 ### Error Handling